eric-ai-lab/awesome-vision-language-navigation/README.md

 @InProceedings{jing2022vln,
-      title={Vision-and-Language Navigation: A Survey of Tasks, Methods, and Future Directions}, author={Jing Gu and Eliana Stefani and Qi Wu and Jesse Thomason and Xin Eric Wang}, booktitle = {Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)}, year = {2022}
+      title={Vision-and-Language Navigation: A Survey of Tasks, Methods, and Future Directions}, author={Jing Gu and Eliana Stefani and Qi Wu and Jesse Thomason and Xin Eric Wang}, booktitle = {Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (ACL)}, year = {2022}
 }
 ```